The CUNY Games Network of the City University of New York is excited to announce The CUNY Games Conference 11.0 on January 23, 2025.

-The CUNY Games Conference combines workshops, idea exchanges, interactive participant presentations, playtesting, and playing tabletop games into a two-day hybrid event to promote and discuss game-based learning.
+The CUNY Games Conference combines workshops, idea exchanges, interactive participant presentations, playtesting, and playing tabletop games into a one-day online event to promote and discuss game-based learning.
 The conference focuses on creative pedagogy, such as playful learning activities or games, that teachers can use in the classroom every day.
-Day 1 will be online and feature interactive presentations by attendees, informal idea exchange sessions, and workshops by the conference organizers.
-Day 2 will be in-person in NYC and feature select presentations and workshops, poster sessions, playtesting and game modding, and casual play of tabletop games.
+The conference will be online and feature interactive presentations by attendees, informal idea exchange sessions, and workshops by the conference organizers.

 We are calling all researchers, teachers, and graduate students who play or design games/playful interactive activities for your classes to participate or present!
 Our network emphasizes higher education, but those in K-12 are encouraged to participate.
 Both CUNY and non-CUNY participation is welcome.
 No commercial solicitation will be allowed.